 TEST Sit-ups Vertical Jump Push-ups 1.5 Mile Run

 20-29 32 13.9 15 15:32

 30-39 25 12 11 16:43

 40-49 20 9 9 17:38

 50-59 14 7.1 7 19:43

-L

 - (c) Employees shall be rewarded one hundred dollars (\$100.00) for each testing components they pass, not to exceed a maximum four hundred dollars (\$400.00) for passing all four tests. - (d) The employer is free to maintain data related to how many employees take the test and the pass/fail rate for each test.
-No additional data related to the tests shall be maintained by the employer, except as noted in (e) below. - (e) The Physical Fitness Evaluation is part of the employer's overall Wellness program.
-Only positive results from annual physical fitness evaluations may be referenced in evaluations.
-Results may be added in the supervisor comments field and will not be added as to affect the employee's pars scoring.
-The employer shall not include an employee's lack of participation in an employee's job evaluation or personnel files at any level. - (f) The employer and the union shall jointly develop a department general order, which will implement this program in a timely fashion. - (g) The physical fitness tests shall take place starting September 2005 and every September thereafter.
+No additional data related to the tests shall be maintained by the employer. - (e) The Physical Fitness Evaluation is part of the employer's overall Wellness Program.
+As such, the employer shall not include an employee's participation or lack of participation in an employee's job evaluation or personnel files at any level. - (f) The employer and the union shall jointly develop a department general order, which will implement this program in a timely fashion. - (g) The physical fitness tests shall take place starting September 2005 and every September thereafter.

-ARTICLE 25 - DURATION AND FINALITY OF AGREEMENT
+ARTICLE 28 - DURATION AND FINALITY OF AGREEMENT

-ONE-YEAR AGREEMENT
+TWO-YEAR AGREEMENT

-(a) This agreement shall become effective as of July 1, 2009 and remain in full force and effective until June 30, 2010.

-- (b) It is understood that this Agreement can only be added to, amended, or modified by a document, in writing, signed by both parties through their duly authorized representatives, after negotiations mutually agreed to by the County and the Union. - (c) The parties shall reopen negotiations for a successor agreement not later than December 4, 2009. - (d) The parties acknowledge that this Agreement represents the complete Agreement arrived at as a result of negotiations during which both had the unlimited right and opportunity to make demands and proposals with respect to any negotiable subject or matter.
+- (a) This agreement shall become effective as of July 1, 2009 and remain in full force and effective until June 30, 2011. - (b) It is understood that this Agreement can only be added to, amended, or modified by a document, in writing, signed by both parties through their duly authorized representatives, after negotiations mutually agreed to by the County and the Union. - (c) The parties shall reopen negotiations for a successor agreement not later than December 4, 2010. - (d) The parties acknowledge that this Agreement represents the complete Agreement arrived at as a result of negotiations during which both had the unlimited right and opportunity to make demands and proposals with respect to any negotiable subject or matter.

-IN WITNESS WHEREOF, the parties have day of, 2009. e executed this Memorandum of Agreement, this FOR THE COUNTY: COUNTY EXECUTIVE Ken Ulman HUMAN RESOURCES ADMINISTRATOR Todd Allen CHIEF ADMINISTRATIVE OFFICER Lonnie R. Robbins COUNTY SOLICITOR Margaret Ann Nolan CHIEF OF POLICE William McMahon CHIEF NEGOTIATOR Sean Malone TEAM MEMBER Major Gary Gardner TEAM MEMBER Captain Luther Johnson TEAM MEMBER Captain Ellsworth Jones TEAM MEMBER Arthur Griffin
+IN WITNESS WHEREOF, the parties have day of, 2009 executed this Memorandum of Agreement, this

-FOR THE UNION: CHIEF NEGOTIATOR Ronald Baker TEAM MEMBER Justin Baker TEAM MEMBER James Capone TEAM MEMBER Gordon Carpenter TEAM MEMBER Eric Holocker TEAM MEMBER Timothy Wiley
+FOR THE COUNTY:

+COUNTY EXECUTIVE HUMAN RESOURCES ADMINISTRATOR

+Ken Ulman Todd Allen

+CHIEF ADMINISTRATIVE OFFICER Lonnie R. Robbins COUNTY SOLICITOR Margaret Ann Nolan

+CHIEF OF POLICE William McMahon CHIEF NEGOTIATOR Sean Malone

+TEAM MEMBER Major Gary Gardner TEAM MEMBER Captain Luther Johnson

+TEAM MEMBER Captain Ellsworth Jones TEAM MEMBER Arthur Griffin

+FOR THE UNION:

+PRESIDENT, HCPOA LODGE 21 Daniel Besseck CHIEF NEGOTIATOR

+Damer Desseta Jason Luckenbaugh

+TEAM MEMBER TEAM MEMBER

+Marc Lay Brenda Christine

+TEAM MEMBER TEAM MEMBER

+Corey Britton Jack Coonts